NIME-conference/cookbook/Chairs/installation_chair.md

 * level of completion (i.e. is it an idea? has it been experimented? in refinement stages? completed?)
 * diagrams of the installation
 * video demos

+The following information should be included in the proposal for online installations:

+* Title of the work
+* Names and short bios of contributing artists
+* description
+* technical description
+* Proof of feasibility // link to prototype // references of previous similar work
+* Link to audio-visual documentation
+* description of experience
+* experience duration
+* audience roles
+* Access requirements

 ### Assessment criteria